Featured Projects

 Follow The Money

-Given that Maine is racing into an economic crisis because it doesn’t have enough workers for its jobs, we examined the role immigrants could have in solving Maine’s serious workforce needs.
-We moved away from the heated rhetoric that focuses on people who are in this country illegally and examined how immigrants who are cleared to work could help fill Maine’s employment gap.
+This series moved past the heated rhetoric focusing on people in the US illegally and examined how immigrants who are cleared to work could help fill Maine’s employment gap.

 The Journey to Be Me